Pirates vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have come away with 55 wins in the 127 contests they have been listed as the underdogs in this season.
+- The Pirates have won in 55, or 43%, of the 128 contests they have been named as odds-on underdogs this year.

-- Pittsburgh has a record of 50-64 in games where bookmakers have it as underdogs of at least +100 on the moneyline.

-- The Pirates have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 44.4% chance of walking away with the win.

-- Pittsburgh's games have gone over the total in 87 of its 159 chances.
+- Games involving Pittsburgh have gone over the total set by bookmakers in 87 of 160 chances this season.

-- In 16 games with a line this season, the Pirates have a mark of 10-6-0 against the spread.
+- The Pirates are 10-6-0 against the spread in their 16 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!